SSWConsulting/SSW.Rules.Content/rules/blazor-appstate-pattern-with-notifications/rule.md

 created: 2022-09-16T08:50:26.562Z
 guid: efbed182-a72c-408e-93ec-f6ea26d366a1
 ---
-Implementing the `INotifyPropertyChanged` interface is one of the most popular and .NET native approaches to notify other components of changes to a shared state object to notify other components of changes to a shared state object.
+Implementing the `INotifyPropertyChanged` interface is one of the most popular and .NET native approaches to notify other components of changes to a shared state object.

 <!--endintro-->